-Advisory Board Prospectus for the
+Advisory Board Prospectus

 The Engineering Technology Advisory Board is a select group of leaders from industry, government agencies, academia and the profession representing our stakeholders.
 This board as an advisory body for the department on matters of curricular enhancement to adapt to current trends in engineering technology education, performance assessment and accreditation, strategic direction of the department, research initiatives, national/international visibility, and fund raising activities.